subsquid/docs/docs/cloud/resources/logging.md

 # Logging

-Subsquid Cloud automatically collects the logs emitted by the squid processor, its API server and its database.
-Please use the [built-in SDK logger](/sdk/reference/logger) throughout your code when developing for Subsquid Cloud.
+SQD Cloud automatically collects the logs emitted by the squid processor, its API server and its database.
+Please use the [built-in SDK logger](/sdk/reference/logger) throughout your code when developing for SQD Cloud.
 You can set the severity flags for squids running in the Cloud via `SQD_DEBUG`, `SQD_TRACE` or `SQD_INFO` - see [Environment Variables](/cloud/resources/env-variables).

 To inspect and follow the squid logs from all the squid services, use [`sqd logs`](/squid-cli/logs):
 ```bash